-If the closed-loop correction is set too high, the boost may fluctuate rapidly up and down, which is a sign that the system is going "unstable".
-It means the correction is too strong.
-A lower value will eliminate the instability, but note that boost may still drop off a little at high RPM because the turbo is nearing its limits (see boost taper below).
+If the closed-loop taper correction is set too high, the boost may fluctuate rapidly up and down, which is a sign that the system is going "unstable".
+It means the correction is too strong, and whilst a weaker setting will eliminate the instability, boost will likely still drop off a little because the turbo is nearing its limits (see boost taper below).